Sirius: Visualization of Mixed Features as a Mutual Information Network Graph: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by funding from Massachusetts Mutual Life Insurance Company, through the establishment of the MassMutual Center of Excellence in Complex Systems and Data Science at the University of Vermont.
-Our deepest thanks to Mark Maier, Adam Fox, and Sears Merritt at MassMutual Data Science; and Juniper Lovato, Melissa Rubinchuk, and Alexa Woodward at the University of Vermont; for coordinating and supporting this institutional research partnership.
-Thanks also to David Rushing Dewhurst for aiding in our understanding of mutual information and kernel density estimation.
+Thanks also to David Rushing Dewhurst for aiding our understanding of mutual information and kernel density estimation; Mark Meyers, Adam Fox, and Sears Merritt at MassMutual Data Science for domain expertise; and Juniper Lovato, Melissa Rubinchuk, and Alex Woodward at the University of Vermont for coordinating and supporting this institutional research partnership.
+We have additional gratitude for Michelle Borkin at Northeastern, who advised on subsequent versions of this manuscript.

-The authors are grateful to the anonymous reviewers of EuroVis 2020 short papers; TVCG / IEEE VIS 2020; and ACM IUI 2020; for their thorough and thoughtful feedback, which has been incorporated into this pre-print where possible under project constraints.
+The authors are grateful to the anonymous reviewers of EuroVis 2020 short papers; TVCG / IEEE VIS 2020 and 2021; and ACM IUI 2020; for their thorough and thoughtful feedback, which has been incorporated into this pre-print where possible.